Creative Jazz Institute

 Each session is led by a different “house band” made up of UArts’ most experienced faculty.
 Daily jam sessions allow students the opportunity to interact with and perform for their peers, putting many of their newly acquired techniques and approaches into practice.
 Students will also receive on-the-spot feedback from faculty ensembles.

 Students in the Creative Jazz Institute work with professional musicians.
-The majority of our faculty teach in the degree programs at UArts.
+Many of our faculty teach in the degree programs at UArts.
 Our expert instructors are seasoned educators and dedicated artists who enjoy the opportunity to share their expertise and collaborate with the next generation of musicians.

 - Ralph Alessi